 Thanks so much for your site.
 I exited WCG over three years ago after coming in contact with your site.
-You helped convinced me that the WCG was a cultic organization that brought destruction and damage to many lives including mine.
-I experienced firsthand the burdens its legalistic teachings placed on members.
-The present organization and its leadership has been in my opinion been very unwilling to acknowledge the damage done to past and current members and their families.
+You helped convince me that the WCG was a cultic organization that brought destruction and damage to many lives including mine.
+I experienced firsthand the burdens of its legalistic teachings placed on members.
+The present organization and its leadership has been in my opinion very unwilling to acknowledge the damage done to past and current members and their families.
 It seems that the survival of the organization is more important [to them] than the healing of spiritually and religiously abused people.
 Your points about the way WCG uses fear, guilt, and mind control techniques is right on target. --Georgia

 Nothing Less Than Hoodlums and Gangsters:

 Much thanks for your work.
 The fourth quarter of 2008 and the first quarter of 2009 were very disturbing for me as I "unbelievably" came to learn that the WWCG and its splinter groups are nothing less than hoodlums and gangsters.
 This is sad but what is more sad for me is that I knew Jesus as my Lord and Savior and this knowledge was diminished gradually as a result of all the indoctrinations of The Restored Church of God headed by David C. Pack.

 I am repulsed that these men, in these splinters, continue in the shadow of Herbert Armstrong.
 Yet, I am more confused and saddened that their members don't see what seems so obvious--that they are caught up in a religious cult where they sacrifice the God-given gift of their intellect.
 And for what?
 I have spent much time deliberating why these so called ministers and "apostles" would continue as they do.
 I could take the easy road and say that they themselves are/have been deceived by HWA.
 But, nay, not all!
 Surely they have "a form of godliness, but deny the power thereof: from such turn away."
 (II Tim.
 3:5).